🇳🇱

 📝 Application Process

-✓ Online Application90 days (can extend to 6 months if RVO assessment needed)
+✓ Online Application90 days (extendable up to 6 months for RVO assessment)

 1. 1Develop comprehensive business plan meeting RVO criteria